Acute radiation syndrome: Signs and symptoms

 Classically, ARS is divided into three main presentations: hematopoietic, gastrointestinal, and neurovascular.
 These syndromes may be preceded by a prodrome.
 The speed of symptom onset is related to radiation exposure, with greater doses resulting in a shorter delay in symptom onset.
 These presentations presume whole-body exposure, and many of them are markers that are invalid if the entire body has not been exposed.
-Each syndrome requires that the tissue showing the syndrome itself be exposed (e.g., gastrointestinal syndrome is not seen if the stomach and intestines are not exposed to radiation).
+Each syndrome requires that the tissue showing the syndrome itself be exposed (for instance, gastrointestinal syndrome is not seen if the stomach and intestines are not exposed to radiation).
 Some areas affected are: